Ask CPAG Online - Have the reliability rules been properly applied?

 What factors may be relevant?

 Pain and fatigue are clearly relevant to the reliability criteria, as are the benefits and any adverse side effects of medication you take.
 Whether you can carry out an activity ‘safely’ involves an assessment of risk.
 The test is whether harm is likely, as opposed to certain.
-CPIP/2287/2015 held that a remote risk (even with potential dire consequences) would not mean that there was a likelihood of harm.
-Conversely, a more likely risk with lesser consequences could mean that you cannot do the activity safely.
+In AACR 32, a Three-Judge Panel of the Upper Tribunal held that an assessment under paragraph 4(2A)(a) of the PIP Regulations that an activity cannot be carried out safely does not require that the occurrence of harm is 'more likely than not'.
+Instead, a decision maker must consider whether there is a real possibility that cannot be ignored of harm occurring, having regard to the nature and gravity of the feared harm in the particular case.
+Both the likelihood of the harm occurring and the severity of the consequences are relevant in this consideration.
 ‘An acceptable standard’ is not defined, so there is scope for detailed argument in any particular case.
 You can check for updated case law on the reliabililty rules on LASA's pipinfo.

 How should the reliability rules be applied?